What Is the Excel FV Function?

 The formula to use is:

-As the compounding periods are monthly (=12), we divided the interest rate with 12.
+As the compounding periods are monthly (=12), we divided the interest rate by 12.
 Also, for the total number of payment periods, we divided by compounding periods per year.
 As the monthly payments are paid out, they are entered into the function as negative values.
-If we forget to put the percent sign in cell C5, the calculation will wrong.
-We need to enter the interest rate in percentage form or in decimal form = 0.04.
+If we forget to put the percent sign in cell C5, the calculation will be wrong.
+We need to enter the interest rate in percentage form or in decimal form, such as = 0.04.

 We will get the result below: